netspective-studios/iac-appliance-sandbox/README.md

 MAJOR changes TODO:
 * Migrate away from BASH to Ansible wherever possible (e.g. osQuery in setup.sh) -- meaning, `/bin/bootstrap.sh` and `/bin/*.sh` should be as thin as possible
 * Try to remove all requirements for `sudo` in shell scripts in favor of Ansible [become](https://docs.ansible.com/ansible/latest/user_guide/become.html#become-directives)
+* Integrate [Nomad](https://www.nomadproject.io/), a simple and flexible workload orchestrator to deploy and manage containers and non-containerized applications across on-prem and clouds at scale, into NSSA.
+Allowing both Nomad and Docker together might be very powerful for edge servers.
 * Try to make sure all the Ansible scripts could possibly be used to generate Dockerc containers, too
 * Implementation Ansible Galaxy automation
 * Implement TODOs in all *.sh and other sources